Difference Between Complement and Adjunct

 Key Takeaways

-1. Complements are words or phrases that complete the meaning of a verb, often providing necessary information; adjuncts are optional words or phrases that provide additional information without being required for grammatical correctness.
+1. Complements are words or phrases that complete the meaning of a verb, providing necessary information; adjuncts are optional words or phrases that provide additional information without being required for grammatical correctness.

 2. Removing a complement may result in an incomplete or ungrammatical sentence while removing an adjunct leaves the core meaning intact.

-3. Complements usually answer questions like “who” or “what” regarding the verb, while adjuncts provide information about “when,” “where,” “how,” or “why.”
+3. Complements answer questions like “who” or “what” regarding the verb, while adjuncts provide information about “when,” “where,” “how,” or “why.”

 Complement vs Adjunct